Who we are

 Lorna trained as a PE teacher: swimming, and anything to do with being in the water has always been her passion.
 She has been teaching for over 30 years in special needs schools in the South East and the introduction of musical hydrotherapy has been an amazing addition to the swim programmes she manages.

-Lorna's swim school, Aquakids, celebrates 30 years in 2024 and she has 850 swimmers attending weekly lessons.
+Lorna's swim school, Aquakids, celebrates 30 years of delivering inclusive lessons.
 She is a Swim England Tutor training swim teachers and, also founder of The Virtual Pool, a support network delivering free workshops to teachers.

 Rebecca Johnson